-L. College Credit Hours for GSSM Courses
+K. College Credit Hours for GSSM Courses

-Credit Hours at Coker University, Clemson University, and the University of South Carolina for Coursework taken at the South Carolina Governor's School for Science and Mathematics
+Credit Hours at Coker University and Francis Marion University for Coursework taken at the South Carolina Governor's School for Science and Mathematics

-GSSM has a dual-enrollment agreement with Coker University through which our students receive Coker University credit for certain courses.
+GSSM has a dual-enrollment agreement with Coker University and Francis Marion University through which our students receive Coker University or Francis Marion University credit for certain courses.

-- Dual-enrollment courses are those for which GSSM students simultaneously earn high-school and college credit.
-College credit for GSSM's dual-enrollment courses is granted by Coker University.
-Coker University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC or SACS), which is the recognized regional accrediting body in the southeast - GSSM faculty teach our dual-enrollment courses in the same way they teach all our residential or virtual classes.
+- Dual-enrollment courses are those for which GSSM students simultaneously earn highschool and college credit.
+College credit for GSSM's dual-enrollment courses is granted by Coker University and Francis Marion University (FMU).
+Both are accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC or SACS), which is the recognized regional accrediting body in the southeast. - GSSM faculty teach our dual-enrollment courses in the same way they teach all our residential or virtual classes.
 GSSM faculty grade all work in the courses and assign students their grades.
-The courses are approved by Coker as meeting the same learning objectives as the Coker courses for which they receive credit. - Dual-enrolled courses taken while enrolled at GSSM receive the same GPA credit as AP or IB courses, higher than courses designated as "honors."
-One 3-hour dual-enrolled course (taken in one semester) earns one unit of high school graduation credit. - As with credits from most SACS-accredited colleges, credits from Coker are transferrable to other similarly accredited institutions.
+The courses are approved by Coker and FMU as meeting the same learning objectives as the Coker or FMU courses for which they receive credit. - Dual-enrolled courses taken while enrolled at GSSM receive the same GPA credit as AP or IB courses, higher than courses designated as "honors."
+One 3-hour dual-enrolled course (taken in one semester) earns one unit of high school graduation credit. - As with credits from most SACS-accredited colleges, credits from Coker and FMU are transferrable to other similarly accredited institutions.
 In addition, most schools within South Carolina have agreements in place that allow for the transferring of college credits.
-For instance, credits earned through Coker can be transferred to, among other schools, the University of South Carolina and Clemson University.
-A helpful resource in determining whether or how college credits will be transferred is the South Carolina Transfer and Articulation Center (SC TRAC).
-On SC TRAC's website (sctrac.org), students (or their parents) can search for course equivalencies across institutions.
-SC TRAC is updated semi-regularly, which means that students should confirm the transferability of their credits via the admissions department at the university or college they plan on attending.
-GSSM students who receive a "C" or higher (≥ 70/100) in their dual-enrollment courses are usually able to transfer their Coker University credits to other colleges and universities in South Carolina (and, in many cases, to other institutions across the Southeast).
+See the table below for how Coker or FMU courses taken at GSSM will transfer to Clemson and USC.
+GSSM students who receive a "C" or higher (≥ 70/100) in their dual-enrollment courses are usually able to transfer their Coker or FMU credits to other colleges and universities in South Carolina (and, in many cases, to other institutions).
 Letter grades below a "C" (≤ 70/100) are almost always ineligible for credit transfer, though they will most likely remain on the student's transcript when it is sent to the institution of matriculation.
 Colleges and universities set their own transfer policies, so for colleges outside S.C., students should confer with the college about its specific transfer credit policies. - Residential students work with their advisors to decide if a dual-enrolled course is best for them.
 The registrar places them in the class just like any other GSSM class.
-Students also fill out a short application from Coker to register them as a Coker student. - Coker will issue a transcript showing the college credit earned at Coker for each dual-enrollment class a few weeks after final grades are submitted.
-Official transcripts may be requested from Coker for a small fee (see https://www.coker.edu/offices-services/academic-records/ FAQ: How can I order a copy of my transcripts?). - If you have questions about dual-enrolled courses, contact the Director of Academic Programs, Matt Martin (mmartin@gssm@k12.sc.us).
+For FMU courses, students must also fill out a short application from FMU to register them as an FMU student.